-This system requires you to pay instalments during each income year to meet your expected tax liability for that year.
+This is a system for paying instalments towards your expected tax liability for an income year.
 You will generally be required to pay PAYG instalments if you earn \$2,000 or more of business or investment income - such as rental income - and the debt on your income tax assessment is more than \$500.

-If you are required to pay PAYG instalments the Tax Office notifies you.
+If you are required to pay PAYG instalments the Tax Office will notify you.
 You will usually be required to pay the instalments at the end of each quarter.
-There are two options if you pay by quarterly instalments:
+There are usually two options if you pay quarterly instalments:

-- pay the instalment amount calculated by us (as shown on your activity statement), or - pay the instalment amount you work out, based on your instalment rate multiplied by your investment and business income.
+- pay using an instalment amount or an instalment rate calculated by us (as shown on your activity statement), or - pay an instalment amount or using an instalment rate you work out yourself.